-Felgains will be demonstrating the Raizer Emergency Lifting Chair at The Emergency Services Show, taking place at the NEC, Birmingham, 19-20 September.
+Felgains demonstrated the Raizer 2 Emergency Lifting Chair at The Emergency Services Show, taking place at the NEC, Birmingham, 19-20 September.
 No other event in the UK offers the same opportunities to see and try all the latest equipment, learn new techniques, share best practice and interact with colleagues from across the entire emergency services community.

 College of Paramedics Workshops